-Appendix 5 contains the schedule of the trees and groups in Plot 9, and also those trees in any of the plots nearby that might be affected by the development.
+Appendix 5 contains the schedule of the trees and groups in Plot 4.

 3 REFERENCES, PLANNING POLICY AND GUIDANCE

 3.1 National Policy

 Section 197 in the Town and Country Planning Act 1990 makes it the duty of local planning authorities, 'in the interests of amenity,' to protect trees, when granting planning permission, by imposing conditions or serving Tree Preservation Orders (TPOs).
 National policy is now enshrined in the National Planning Policy Framework (NPPF, March 2012).